-Another pet cause of Fonda (and of her ex-husband Ted Turner) is population control.
-Fonda served as President Bill Clinton’s special “good-will” ambassador to the United Nations Population Fund, and gave a speech at the UN where she complained: “Our species alone co-opts, consumes or eliminates 40% of the Earth’s … energy … We must fight to ensure universal access to family planning … backed up with safe abortion.”
+One of Fonda’s pet causes was population control.
+Fonda served as President Bill Clinton’s special “good-will” ambassador to the United Nations Population Fund, and in 1993 she gave a speech at the UN where she complained: “Our species alone co-opts, consumes or eliminates 40% of the Earth’s … energy … We must fight to ensure universal access to family planning … backed up with safe abortion.”

-In 2003 Fonda received Planned Parenthood’s Margaret Sanger Award for her work to promote population control and taxpayer-funded abortion-on-demand.
-The following year, Ted Turner won the same award.
-Fonda and Turner also share a passionate devotion to the tenets of radical environmentalism.
-In particular, Fonda supports the Environmental Media Association.
+In 2003 Fonda received the Planned Parenthood Federation of America’s Margaret Sanger Award for her work to promote population control and taxpayer-funded abortion-on-demand.
+At the time, Fonda was a member of Planned Parenthood’s advisory board.
+The following year, Fonda’s husband, Ted Turner, won the same award.
+Fonda and Turner also shared a passionate devotion to the tenets of radical environmentalism.
+For example, Fonda was an avid supporter of the Environmental Media Association.

 In 1999 Fonda was named one of the “100 Most Important Women in the 20th Century” by ABC News and Ladies Home Journal.
 It was later revealed that four of the seven women who had placed Fonda on the list had also worked to prevent President Clinton from being impeached.

-Fonda continues to participate in the antiwar/peace movement, particularly with regard to the Middle East and the War on Terror.
-She visited a Palestinian refugee camp and was scheduled to meet with Yasser Arafat, though the meeting never occurred.
-And just days after terrorists had killed some 3,000 people on 9/11, Fonda said that instead of retaliation, the U.S. should try to understand the “underlying reasons” behind the murderous attacks.
+Just days after al-Qaeda terrorists had killed some 3,000 people in the U.S. on 9/11, Fonda said that instead of retaliation, the U.S. should try to understand the “underlying reasons” behind the murderous attacks.

 In 2004 Fonda, in a joint effort with Vagina Monologues playwright Eve Ensler, initiated “Vaginas Vote,” a pro-John Kerry get-out-the-vote campaign that sponsored events in more than 30 states.
 A Fonda press release promoting a September 13th “Vaginas Vote” rally in New York stated, “Vaginas Vote, Chicks Rock. … [O]rganizers are using the power of arts and activism to motivate and inspire all women — especially young women — to raise their voices and get out the vote to end violence against women and girls.”